bisdn/bisdn.github.io/introduction_ml2_plugin.md

 ```
 To find out more about etcd please check the [Github repo][etcd_gh] and [official documentation][etcd_docs].

-The implementation of our ML2 plugin extension can be found [here][ml2].
+The implementation of our ML2 plugin extension will be release as OpenSource later.

 ## baseboxd interface